bscsBaynosa/procurement-inventory-system/README.md

 ## Usage
 - Access the application via the `public/index.php` file.
 - Log in with a provisioned account (`users` table).
 Passwords are stored with `password_hash()` and must be created through the `AuthService` (or any provisioning script that uses the same hashing function).
-- Custodians can manage inventory and send purchase requests.
+- Admin Assistants can manage inventory and send purchase requests.
-- Procurement Managers can review and manage purchase requests from custodians, including full status history.
+- Procurement Managers can review and manage purchase requests from admin assistants, including full status history.

 ## Database Notes
 - The connection layer automatically parses the Heroku `DATABASE_URL` and enforces SSL by default.